How to Assess Your Nonprofit’s Digital Maturity

-But, many volunteer services struggle to find a path forward.
+But, many volunteer programs struggle to find a path forward.

-The good news is that assessing the level of technology adoption by volunteer services departments is easier than ever.
+The good news is assessing your nonprofit technology level is easier than ever.

 In the past few years, there’s been some interesting thinking done around what’s called “digital maturity.”
 In the private sector, powerhouse consulting firms like Deloitte have begun to develop models that describe levels of advancement in technology uptake across a range of business functions.

-There’s debate over the terms “digital maturity” versus digital transformation,” but the experience may feel the same at the programmatic level — the world is moving rapidly, and volunteer services departments struggle to keep up.
+There’s debate over the terms “digital maturity” versus digital transformation,” but the experience may feel the same at the programmatic level — the world is moving rapidly, and nonprofits struggle to keep up.

-Similarly, in the nonprofit sector the UK’s NVCO, in partnership with Breast Cancer Care, developed a tool to measure the digital maturity of third sector organizations in order to establish benchmarks for the field.
+Similarly, in the nonprofit technology sector, the UK’s NVCO, in partnership with Breast Cancer Care, developed a tool to measure the digital maturity of third sector organizations in order to establish benchmarks for the field.

 Microsoft has also shared their perspectives on nonprofit digital transformation and offers a digital self assessment worksheet nonprofits can use to gauge their current level of maturity.

-As we’ve helped numerous organizations improve their volunteer services strategy — and made our transformative journey from a more conventional consulting practice at Tobi Johnson & Associates to primarily digital services delivered though VolunteerPro — we’ve experienced first hand how online tools can expand reach and impact.
+As we’ve helped numerous organizations improve their volunteer program strategy — and made our transformative journey from a more conventional consulting practice at Tobi Johnson & Associates to primarily digital services delivered though VolunteerPro — we’ve experienced first hand how a nonprofit technology assessment can expand reach and impact.

-And yet, many organizations have yet to invest in the tools that can make them more effective, perhaps because they can’t yet see a vision for the future.
+And yet, many organizations haven’t invested in effective tech tools.
+Perhaps they simply can’t yet see a vision for the future.

 Take a look and see where you have opportunities for growth.